quackextractor/MotionDetectionSystem/README.md

 - `min_area`: Minimum pixel area to trigger motion detection
 - `min_frames_for_video`: Minimum frames needed to save as video
 - Resolution and FPS in the configuration file

+## Future Improvements
+- Database integration for event management
+- Push notifications for motion events
+- Motion zone configuration (openCV)
+- Event filtering and search at web interface
+- Add a message when no events are available
+- Add direct playback of recorded video clips
+- Add previews (thumbnails) to web server
+- Write proper docs using a template